Pat Smith (wrestler): College

-International

-He would also have a successful freestyle wrestling career.
+Senior level

+Following college, Smith competed in freestyle wrestling.
 He finished second at the 1996 U.S. Olympic Team Trials and second at the 1995 U.S. Freestyle Nationals.
 In total, he was a six-time U.S. Freestyle Nationals All-American.
 Smith won a bronze medal at the 1997 Wrestling World Cup, representing the United States.

-Coaching
+Coaching career

 Following his competitive career, Smith served as an assistant coach at Oklahoma State.
 He would help Oklahoma State win four straight NCAA team titles from 2003 to 2006.
 Smith resigned as Oklahoma State's assistant coach on May 1, 2006.

 In 2008, Pat Smith started running and coaching the Arkansas Wrestling Academy and the youth club the Mighty Bluebirds in Little Rock, Arkansas.
 At the Arkansas Wrestling Academy, Smith teaches and coaches folkstyle technique, along with freestyle in the summer.
 Smith has also served as the head coach of the Arkansas Junior/Cadet National Teams.
 Since living in Little Rock, Smith has already produced multiple state champions, national finalists, and All-Americans in the sport.
 Smith has had past AWA wrestlers attend schools such as Oklahoma State University, Ouachita Baptist University, Central Baptist College, Army at Westpoint, and King's College.

-Smith was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 2006.
+Family

+Smith's older brothers Lee Roy Smith and John Smith are NCAA Division I wrestling national champions, with Pat being the sport's first ever four-time NCAA national champion.
+Smith's youngest brother, Mark, was also a successful NCAA Division I wrestler, having placed in the top five nationally three times.
+Smith's nephews Mark Perry and Chris Perry are also NCAA Division I national champions.
+His other nephew J. T. Realmuto is an All-Star MLB player for the Philadelphia Phillies.

+His oldest brother Lee Roy, was also a World silver medalist in freestyle wrestling, with his other older brother John, being a two-time Olympic gold medalist and four-time World champion as a freestyle wrestler.